macOS Tahoe External Monitor Not Working/Recognizing? Fixed!

 Fix 5.
 Check for any signs of hardware damage

 Step 1.
-Go to the Apple menu > System Settings.
+Go to Apple menu > System Settings.

 Step 2.
 Select General > Software Update.

 Step 3.
-If there is an available update, click Update Now or Upgrade Now.
+Click Update Now or Upgrade Now if available.

 Improve Your Mac's Performance for Faster External Display Detection

-When your Mac runs slowly due to reduced computing power, it can struggle to recognize external devices.
-This may lead to delays or failure in detecting an external monitor.
-Closing unnecessary applications, managing startup items, and freeing up storage can help improve detection speed and efficiency.
+When your Mac runs slowly, it may struggle to detect external devices.
+Closing unnecessary apps, managing startup items, and freeing up storage can improve detection speed.

 Key features:

-• Remove large files, duplicate files, and junk files to free up Mac storage
+- Remove large, duplicate, and junk files to free up storage

-• Completely uninstall applications that may conflict with the external screen
+- Uninstall apps that may conflict with the external display

-• Free up RAM to release more memory for external monitor detection
+- Free up RAM for external monitor detection

-• Manage startup and login items for faster external display recognition
+- Manage startup items for faster external display recognition

 Conclusion

-After fixing the issue with your Mac not detecting an external monitor, install BuhoCleaner to enhance your Mac's performance and speed up the recognition of connected displays.
+After resolving the macOS Tahoe external monitor not working issue, install BuhoCleaner to enhance your Mac's performance and speed up recognition of connected displays.

 Jerome is a passionate enthusiast of all things Apple.
 He is expertise in crafting tech-related articles, with a portfolio of more than 100 articles covering various Apple products like the iPhone, iPad, and Mac.